California Poppy | The State Flower Swaying in the Gold Rush Wind

 Sunlight

-Prefers full sun exposure for optimal growth and flowering.
+Prefers full sun for healthy growth and abundant flowers.

 Watering

-Drought-tolerant; water sparingly.
-Only water when the soil is completely dry to prevent root rot.
+Drought-tolerant.
+Water sparingly, only when the soil is completely dry.
+Avoid overwatering to prevent root rot.

 Soil

-Requires little to no fertilizer.
-A small amount of slow-release fertilizer can improve flowering.
+Requires little fertilizer.
+Even in poor soil, it grows well, but a small amount of slow-release fertilizer as a base will improve flowering.

-Fairly hardy, though in colder regions, the above-ground part may die back in winter.
-It regrows in spring without special care.
+Fairly hardy, though in cold regions the plant may die back in winter.
+It will sprout again in spring, so no special winter protection is needed.

 Propagation